osuosl/timesync/source/users.rst

 GET /users
 ~~~~~~~~~~

-Returns a list of all user objects, sorted alphabetically by username.
+Returns a list of all user objects.

 .. code-block:: javascript